TwilioQuest/twilioquest-api-academy/levels/lovelace_tower/objectives/api-02-async-await/walkthrough.md

 ## What are promises?

+Promises represent a value that we will get in the future.
+Initially, an asynchronous function returns a Promise object, and when the real value is available, the Promise "resolves" and is replaced by the value.
+In other words, they are a **promise** of a future value!
+Get it?

-Promises are what asynchronous functions return, and is what Javascript uses to represent the state of asynchronous tasks.
-They give us the ability to pause our program until a task completes, or provide a callback (i.e. a function) to be invoked once finished.
+Javascript can use the presence of a Promise to control the execution of our program, giving us the ability to pause it until a task completes, or provide a callback (i.e. a function) to be invoked once finished.
 To do so, we use the `await` keyword and `promise.then` method respectively.
 More on those coming up.

 ## Chaining promises